 19. Milwaukee Bucks

 Larry Sanders has officially joined the “Extremely Improved Big Men” group for this season.
 Sanders grabbed 20 rebounds along with his 17 points in a big victory over the Celtics.
 Over three blocks a game finds Sanders tied with Serge Ibaka tied for the league lead in blocks.
 Overshadowing Sanders’ great play for the Bucks is Monta Ellis and his horrific shot selection.
-Most notably, Ellis shot a horrific 1 for 14 against the Grizzlies and is clearly an issue for this ball club down the stretch.
+Most notably, Ellis shot a horrific and is clearly an issue for this ball club down the stretch.
 Ellis’ shot selection will hold back Milwaukee’s development as a playoff contender and could lead to them losing the star in the making that is Brandon Jennings.

 Last Week: 16